2020 Astronaut Scholarship Recipient

 Samir Alam is a current PhD student in Linguistics.
 Samir won the CLS to study Bangla in Kolkata during summer 2020.

 Diego Frankel is a junior pursuing a Bachelor of Arts in Art History and in Computational Linguistics.
-Diego won the CLS to study Swahili in Tanzania during summer 2020.
+Diego received the CLS to study Swahili in Tanzania during summer 2020; however, the program was cancelled due to COVID-19.

 2020 CSPC Presidential Fellows Program